cgerson/cgerson.github.io/_posts/2015-07-20-Actors-Analysis.md

 ## Let me explain

 (No time for explanations?
-Skip to ppt presentation below)
+Skip to slides below for the gist.)

 Thanks to my scrupulous scraping efforts, documented <a href="http://cgerson.github.io/Webscraping/" target="_blank">in a previous blogpost</a>, I ended up with a nice, clean dataset of 617 observations.
 These were <b>617 unique actors</b>, all relatively successful in their field given that they appear on <a href="http://www.boxofficemojo.com/people/?view=Actor&sort=sumgross&adjust_yr=2015&p=.htm" target="_blank">Box Office Mojo's people index</a>.